imcf/auto-tx/Updater/README.md

 -----------------

 To automate the above, a *scheduled task* has to be created.
-This can easily be done by using the following PowerShell commands:
+This can easily be done by using the following PowerShell commands (or by running the provided `Install-UpdaterTask.ps1` script):

 ```powershell
 # create a repetition interval